allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 longer be applied to that assignment.

-4. In addition to missed assignments, tokens can be used to resubmit assignments in an attempt to receive a higher score.
-(Given the credit/no credit nature of commit week deliverables, this will only really pertain to build week demos & presentations, or build week performance review sessions.)
+4. In addition to missed assignments, tokens can be used to resubmit assignments in an attempt to receive a higher score: namely, for build week presentations & demos (given that these are team projects though, they will require all team members to spend one token each).

 There may (or may not) be opportunities to earn extra tokens this semester.
 That will be for all of us to discover together.